 These next five vendors focus on deployments of 5,000+ active users:

-MangoApps – MangoApps offers customization and integration for organizations as big as 50,000 users.
+MangoApps – MangoApps intranet collaboration software offers customization and integration for organizations as big as 50,000 users.
 Single-tenant private cloud and on-premise deployments available.
 Offers a 30-day free trial with unlimited users for easy testing and adoption.

 IBM Connections – The social collaboration platform with the largest market share with large enterprises (SharePoint does not qualify as a “social” collaboration platform).
 IBM Connections is on its fourth major release and includes nine applications: Home, Profiles, Activities, Blogs, Bookmarks, Communities, Files, Forums, and Wikis.